Frequently Asked Questions

 How many minority students do you have?

-It depends on the year, but generally we have averaged about a 15% minority student body.
+It depends on the year, but generally we average about a 15% minority student body.

 Is there any affiliation with the church that you rent space from?